-In a previous post, we look at the first three characteristics of the quantitative research process, which where problem identification, review of literature, and developing a purpose for the research.
-In this post we will look at the last three characteristics of the quantitative approach to research which are…
+In a previous post, we look at the first three characteristics of the quantitative research process, which was problem identification, review of literature, and developing a purpose for the research.
+In this post, we will look at the last three characteristics of the quantitative approach to research which are…

 - Collection of numeric data

 - Write up of the results using a standardized format

 Once the purpose of the study has been developed you can think of ways to measure the variables of the study.
 There are various instruments that can be used to measure the data.
 One common form of an instrument is a survey.
 The questions on a survey indicate what people perceive or think about the variables in the study.
 For example, if a variable is student satisfaction, the question on the survey would relate to what the students think about the school.